inveniosoftware-contrib/kpiit/docs/niklas/report.md

 # Files (TBs)

 * Storage uses (percentage)
-* line diagram och how the used space has changed over time
+* line diagram och how the used space and maximum space has changed over time

+Do we want any stats related to 'max_files' and 'used_files'?

 # Uptime